"Therefore I say: One who knows the enemy and knows himself will not be in danger in a hundred battles." -- Sun-Tzu

 In all forms of competition -- whether sports, business, or ancient Chinese warfare -- having an intimate knowledge of your opponent's weaknesses, as well as your own, is the most important factor in securing victory.
 In the competition of investing, Mr. Market is every investor's most formidable opponent, so taking advantage of his shortcomings is an absolute necessity in the battle for superior, market-thumping returns.

-Of course, Foolish investors don't need to view stocks as seriously as hand-to-hand combat to succeed, but it's always good to brush up on Mr. Market's soft spots so we can hit (or buy) where it hurts him the most!
+Of course, Foolish investors don't need to view stocks as seriously as hand-to-hand combat to succeed -- although with the turmoil in financial stocks lately, you might feel like you've gotten beaten up.
+Regardless, it's always good to brush up on Mr. Market's soft spots so we can hit (or buy) where it hurts him the most!

 Mistakes of the mind